Auld Lang Syne

 As we close out 2025, here’s to remembering that life isn’t only about making shit happen (note to self).
 So raise a cup of kindness yet for Auld Lang Syne.

-Happy holidays, and I hope to see or hear from you in 2026.
+Happy holidays.
+I hope to see or hear from you in 2026.